Independent Sask. pot retailers form co-op to compete with big corporate players

 The remaining license holders are private entrepreneurs who say they've found it difficult to get small quantities of products at reasonable prices.

 This prompted nine independent cannabis retailers to band together to form the Saskatchewan Independent Cannabis Retailers network.
-The group has also created a co-operative buying group.
+The group is also creating a co-operative buying group.

-"We are small players in the industry and … banding together will give us more exposure in the market and I think that will make us more appealing to suppliers as well," said Jim Southam with the Weed Pool Cannabis Cooperative.
+"We are small players in the industry and … banding together will give us more exposure in the market and I think that will make us more appealing to suppliers as well," said Jim Southam, who owns Prairie Cannabis and is a founding member of the Weed Pool Cannabis Cooperative.

+“They’d rather deal in thousands of kilograms rather than tens of kilograms.”

 The co-operative says it will help Saskatchewan cannabis retailers provide a better selection of products and keep prices lower for consumers.